Appraising the latest evidence to inform your commissioning decisions

 Our work with Priorities Committees enables NHS commissioners to balance complex choices, backed up with independent evidence reviews and ethical frameworks.
-We provide an end-to-end service, supporting commissioners to develop their commissioning decision making processes from topic selection through to preparing final policy statements.
-This includes the development of an ethical framework to inform the decision making process, topic selection, evidence reviews, consultation with clinical specialists, operational support to priorities committees and drafting of clinical commissioning recommendations.
-We have also worked with commissioners around the country in developing and advising on setting up their own decision making processes.
-We have been involved in supporting commissioners in appeals against NICE guidance and have experience of supporting commissioners in two judicial reviews.
+We provide an end-to-end service which includes the development of an ethical framework to inform the decision-making process, topic selection, evidence reviews, consultation with clinical specialists, operational support to priorities committees and drafting of clinical commissioning recommendations.
+We have also worked with commissioners around the country in developing and advising on setting up their own decision-making processes.
+We have experience of supporting commissioners in appeals against NICE guidance and in judicial reviews.

 An evaluation of continuing fitness to practice pilot for GPhC

-The GPhC are in the process of implementing a new revalidation framework.
-After an extensive period of research and testing, they are now consulting on this proposed new framework SPH supported the GPhC by evaluating their pilot of the new process.
+The GPhC recently implemented a new revalidation framework.
+After an extensive period of research and testing, they consulted on the proposed new framework.
+SPH supported the GPhC by evaluating their pilot of the new process.
 After developing and testing our evaluation logic model with the customer, we used a mixed methods approach including phone interviews, an online survey, analysis of entries made into the pilot system, a focus group and desk-based research.
 From analysing and presenting the wealth of information gathered in a clear and concise way we were able to give the GPhC valuable insights to help them in their next steps.
-More background and the report are available here: Developing revalidation for pharmacy professionals
+More background and the report are available here: Continuing Fitness to Practice Pilot - evaluation

 An evaluation of a cancer programme in a London borough

-The programme aimed to promote the early detection of cancer by improving population awareness of the signs and symptoms of cancer and to remove barriers to seeking help.
+The programme promoted the early detection of cancer by improving population awareness of the signs and symptoms of cancer and to remove barriers to seeking help.
 The programme also sought to ensure that GPs had the knowledge and skills to make the most appropriate referrals and supported pharmacists to engage with customers to increase their awareness of cancer signs and symptoms and visit their GPs if appropriate.
-Solutions for Public Health used a combination of quantitative and qualitative methods to assess the overall effectiveness of the programme.
+SPH used a combination of quantitative and qualitative methods to assess the overall effectiveness of the programme.
 These included analysis of routinely available cancer indicators along with locally available data, reviewing data collected by the programme such as survey responses, reviewing project documentation including costings, and conducting interviews and focus groups.
-These were collated to form a comprehensive and insightful evaluation report, which was used by the customer to support future priorities setting.
+These were collated to form a comprehensive and insightful evaluation report, which the customer used to support future priorities setting.